Introduction

 Why RF Wins Here Without Invalidating SVM Theory

-This benchmark does not contradict large-margin foundations.
-It shows that tree ensembles can better absorb overlap-heavy feature neighborhoods in this dataset.
-SVM remains theoretically coherent and operationally useful, but not the strongest empirical fit for these class corridors in this run.
+Nothing here contradicts large-margin theory.
+Tree ensembles absorb overlap-heavy feature neighbourhoods more readily in this dataset; that is an empirical observation about data geometry, not a theoretical refutation.
+SVM remains coherent and operationally useful.
+Just not the strongest fit for these corridors in this run.

 Calibration and Decision-Threshold Implications

-Where outputs feed thresholded actions, margin quality and probability quality must be audited separately.
-Platt-style calibration and pairwise coupling literature provide workable pathways, but calibration quality should be tested per class because corridor classes can remain overconfident even when macro metrics are strong .
+Margins and probabilities are different beasts.
+Where outputs feed thresholded actions (fall detection alerts, activity-gated medication reminders), both must be audited separately.
+Platt-style calibration and pairwise coupling give workable pathways, but corridor classes can remain stubbornly overconfident even when macro calibration looks adequate .

 Robustness Checks Before Promotion